Skip to main content

 Are my ads being seen by the right audiences?

 Facebook measurement is based on people.
 The breakdowns analyze data so users receive a high-level view of their audience demographics.
+You will want to be careful and understand if your ads are attracting the attention of relevant people.
+No one wants to have their ads be seen by those that do not have any interest in what your company has to offer.
 Advertisers can also compare current audiences with future audiences they would like to reach.

 Which parts of my marketing campaign are driving an impact?